rsmets/personal-site/src/content/work/found-audio.md

 ### Final Touches

-Throwing a Cloudfront in front of S3, the object store, was a trivial as typing this sentce but made a tangible difference to the media's loading speed.
+Throwing a Cloudfront in front of S3, the object store, was a trivial as typing this sentence but made a tangible difference to the media's loading speed.